 Ah, to have strawberries, lettuce and cabbage species, herbs, and other organic produce that thrive in the mountain’s cooler weather is a treat.
 Thanks to the Nong Hoi Royal Project, the local hill tribe families use sustainable farming methods to cultivate these cooler weather plants.
 The fruits, vegetables, flowers, and herbs that thrive in the mountain’s lower temperatures have naturally become part of a farm-to-table sustainable movement thanks to Mon Cham.

 Dining in the Clouds

-For many people, us included, Mon Cham’s allure is its panoramic views high up in the mountains.
+For many people, Mon Cham’s allure is its panoramic views high up in the mountains.
 There’s a valley on one side and step-like multi-color terrace fields on another side.
-Oh, and a restaurant and café nestled somewhere in between in well-tended flower and herb gardens.
+Oh, and a restaurant and café nestled somewhere in between well-tended flower and herb gardens.

 What’s not to love about having a picnic lunch surrounded by views like these?

 On top of the hill is the Mon Cham Restaurant.
 It’s an open aired thatched roof building with bamboo tables and benches overlooking the Mae Sa Valley.

 The restaurant offers about twenty or so Thai dishes, which are created in part by using the local produce grown at the Nong Hoi Royal Project.
 A few of our favorites included gaeng hunlay (Northern pork curry), deep-fried eggplant, yams, onions and other vegetables with dipping sauce, and omelet and rice with fresh herbs.
 Items start at 60 baht but most averaged between 120 and 150 baht (4 to 5 USD).

 Further on top the Mon Cham overlook and just a stone’s throw away from the restaurant is a rustic café.
 It has a smattering of rough cut lumber chairs to sit on and enjoy unobstructed views of the farm fields on the neighboring hillside.